 Grant-In-Aid Application - Directions and Guidelines

-Formally established in 1977, the Wild Sheep Foundation (WSF) is a non-profit 501(c)(3) tax exempt conservation organization with over 7,200 members around the globe operating under a July 1-June 30 fiscal year.
+Formally established in 1977, the Wild Sheep Foundation (WSF) is a non-profit 501(c)(3) tax-exempt conservation organization with over 10,500 members around the globe operating under a July 1-June 30 fiscal year.
 WSF is dedicated to promoting and enhancing populations of wild sheep and their habitats.
-Since inception, WSF and our network of Chapters and Affiliates have raised and invested more than $120 million for conservation and management of wild sheep.
+Since inception, WSF has raised and invested more than $145 million for conservation and management of wild sheep.
 WSF’s Purpose and Mission are to:

 - Enhance wild sheep populations and their habitats